sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 }
 ```

-As you may see, we added a new import to a file named HomePageBody.dart and instantiated a new HomePageBody object and added it to the ```Column``` children.
+As you may see, we added a new import to a file named HomePageBody.dart, instantiated a new HomePageBody object and added it to the ```Column``` children.

 Create the file HomePageBody.dart and let's go for it with a basic structure: